designerzen/InterFACE/README.md

 # InterFACE
+## A Smile Powered Synthesizer

 A face controlled musical instrument that uses a video camera.

 Smile to begin - click your face to change to a different instrument.

-Or, an augmented reality, real-time motion-capture, machine-learning powered, holographic, acessible general MIDI controller and synthesizer (that comes without a manual).
+Or, an augmented reality, real-time motion-capture, machine-learning powered, holographic, accessible general MIDI controller and synthesizer (that comes without a manual).

 By piggybacking onto a person's own natural movements, we reduce the complexity required to learn a new instrument and this allows for expressive yet intuitive control and hopefully fun musicality.